Bayswater, Western Australia: Parks and amenities

 Bayswater has a small town centre around the intersection of Whatley Crescent and King William Street.
-Amenities there include the Bayswater Library and Community Centre, a Bendigo Bank community branch, a post office, a WA Police station, a hotel and various small businesses.
+Amenities there include the Bayswater Library and Community Centre, a Bendigo Bank branch, a post office, a Western Australia Police station, a hotel and various small businesses.
 Businesses along Guildford Road include Muzz Buzz, Red Rooster, a Mazda dealer and a car rental.
-Businesses and services in the industrial area in Bayswater's east include a Bunnings Warehouse and the Baywaste Transfer Station, run by Cleanaway.
+Businesses and services in the industrial area in Bayswater's east include a Bunnings and the Baywaste Transfer Station, run by Cleanaway.
 The nearest shopping centre to Bayswater is the Galleria in Morley.
 Other shopping precincts are in Bassendean, Inglewood and Maylands, all have major supermarkets.

 Lining the Swan River in Bayswater are various parks and reserves.
 Starting from the west, the 16.4 ha Baigup Wetlands are one of the last remaining areas of natural bushland along the Swan River's estuary and an important habitat for birds.
-A.P.
 Hinds Reserve is home to ANA Rowing Club, Bayswater Paddlesports Club and Bayswater Sea Scouts.
 Riverside Gardens is a popular park for dogs and picnics, and has a playground, boat ramp, café and a large open grassed area.
 Annual events held here include the Autumn River Festival and the finish line of the Avon Descent, both of which involve food stalls and entertainment.
 Nearby is the heritage listed Ellis House, restored by the City of Bayswater, and now a community art centre.
 Next to Riverside Gardens is the Eric Singleton Bird Sanctuary, an artificial wetland and bird habitat, and on the other side of Tonkin Highway is Claughton Reserve, a large park with a boat ramp and playground.

 On the corner of Whatley Crescent and Garratt Road is the Frank Drago Reserve, home to the Bayswater City Soccer Club, Bayswater Bowls and Recreation Club, Bayswater Croquet Club and Bayswater Tennis Club.
 In the suburb's town centre, there is Bert Wright Park, which hosts the Bayswater Growers' Market every Saturday, and Halliday Park, which is home to the Bayswater Lacrosse Club and AIM Over 50 Archery Club, and has a war memorial where an annual Anzac Day dawn service is held.
 Between Coode Street and Drake Street, near Hillcrest Primary School, is Hillcrest Reserve, which has three ovals for Australian rules football and cricket, floodlights, cricket nets and clubrooms.
 The reserve is split into Upper Hillcrest Reserve and Lower Hillcrest Reserve, and is home to several amateur and junior football and cricket clubs.